Kais-Top-Secret-Projects/SiteScript/README.md

 # SiteScript
 A language that makes JavaScript sane for web-development.
-Written in Python.
+Written in C++.

 File Extensions: `.ss`, `.sitescript`, `.site`, `.notjs`